Shotgun assembly of random graphs: Properties of random graphs

 \subsection{Uniqueness of 2-balls}

 In this section, we prove \Cref{clauniq2} which gives a region for $p$ for which the $2$-balls of a random graph $G\in\mathcal G(n,p)$ are all distinct with high probability.
 We build on the argument of Mossel and Ross in \cite{mossel2017shotgun} and extend their result to smaller values of $p$.
-We take a similar approach and we will also show that in $\mathcal G(n,p)$, with high probability, the degree sequences $(\left\{d(w)\right\}_{w\in \Gamma(v)})_{v \in [n]}$ are distinct.
+In fact, we take a similar approach and we will also show that in $\mathcal G(n,p)$, with high probability, the multisets $(\left\{d(w)\right\}_{w\in \Gamma(v)})_{v \in [n]}$ are distinct.

 For a vertex $v$, let us denote the multiset of the degrees of the neighbours of $v$ by $D(v) = \left\{d(w)\right\}_{w\in \Gamma(v)}$.